 The notion of unity in the discussion surrounding the unity of consciousness is mainly used in connection with conceptual analysis, that is, what we understand by unity (e.g. subject, access or phenomenal unity) itself, or what (kind of) special relations account for unity (e.g. co-consciousness, subsumption).
-Furthermore, the debate reaches out to other levels of the cognitive architecture and discusses whether or not, for example, phenomenal unity is grounded in neural correlates of consciousness or higher order thoughts.
-Many further approaches to the unity of consciousness can be listed here but the point is that in the discussion in the philosophy of mind unity or the according principles do not inhabit the dialectical role as necessary features or properties of the nature of phenomenal consciousness, that is, as its existence or identity conditions.
+Furthermore, the debate reaches out to other levels of the cognitive architecture and discusses whether or not, for example, phenomenal unity is grounded in neural correlates of consciousness or higher-order thoughts.
+Many further approaches to the unity of consciousness could be listed here but the point is that in the discussion in the philosophy of mind, unity or the according principles do not inhabit the dialectical role as necessary features or properties of the nature of phenomenal consciousness, that is, as its existence or identity conditions.

 In contrast, as we have seen in my general moderatist statement involving the principle of unity above, unity in compositional theory plays the dialectical role of a necessary condition for the existence of phenomenal consciousness, or, taken conceptually as in Watzl, figures in the real definition of it.
 According to compositional moderatism, the principle of unity is essential to or an existence condition of being of a certain kind.
 Hence, there is no case in which an entity is of a certain kind if its parts are not unified.
 Take material kinds, that is, kinds material objects can be.
 In the material domain, objects can be of various kinds, for example, being solid or being a table.
 Moderatism holds that material objects cannot be of the solid or table kind if the parts they are composed of are not under some principle of unity.
 Now take mental kinds, that is, kinds mental states can be.
 In the mental domain, states can be of various kinds, for example, being phenomenal.
-Phenomenal compositional moderatism holds that mental states cannot be of the phenomenal kind if the single states they are composed of are not under some principle of unity.
+Phenomenal compositional moderatism holds that mental domain, states can be of various kinds, for example, being phenomenal.

 However, there is one exemption from this contrast between compositional theory and the unity of consciousness debate.
-Watzl as well as Bayne and Chalmers explicitly hold that unity is an essential and necessary feature of phenomenal consciousness to the effect that, in Bayne and Chalmers words, "there seems to be something inconceivable about phenomenal disunity."
-And even being explicitly based on Johnston's work, Watzl holds that principles of unity, specified by him as attentional organization, "is a relationship between the phenomenal parts that occurs in the real definition or essence of consciousness."
+Watzl as well as Bayne and Chalmers explicitly hold that unity is an essential and necessary feature of phenomenal consciousness to the effect that, in Bayne and Chalmers' words, "there seems to be something inconceivable about phenomenal disunity."
+And even explicitly based on Johnston's work, Watzl holds that principles of unity, specified by him as attentional organisation, "is a relationship between the phenomenal parts that occurs in the real definition or essence of consciousness."441